nealcaren/SOCI101/_sources/lessons/about.md

 * Information on the week's film.
 * A list of weekly assignment and deadlines.

+To avoid confusion, lesson pages for materials beyond the next exam are not available.

 Be sure to consult the [course schedule](https://soci101.org/syllabus/schedule.html) to know which lesson we are on!